Last Updated on June 30, 2022

 - Ceremony flowers

 Your bridal bouquet and the attendant’s bouquets should be your top priority.
 They are the most important element of the wedding.
 They have the greatest visual impact and are also the most photographed.

-I strongly recommend most of your wedding flower budget be allocated in this area, perhaps all of it, especially if your total flower budget is very limited.
+I strongly recommend most of your wedding flower budget be allocated in this area, perhaps all of it, especially if your total flower budget is minimal.

-The biggest expense of your wedding day is your reception.
-In my experience, it’s also the biggest variable expense in your wedding flower budget.
+The most significant expense of your wedding day is your reception.
+In my experience, it’s also an expense that can impact your wedding flower budget in a big way.

 Reception flowers can range from very simple to very elaborate.
-You also have a lot of options to consider, including personal tastes and style, room size and configuration, floor plan and seating arrangements.
+You also have many options to consider, including personal tastes and style, room size and configuration, floor plan, and seating arrangements.

-First impression count.
+First impressions count.
 All the guests who RSVP’d plan to attend the reception, but not all will attend the ceremony.
-And the reception is where everyone will spend the majority of time that day.
+And the reception is where everyone will spend the majority of the time that day.

 Flowers, no matter how simple or elaborate, provide the finishing touch and leave a lasting impression.